 HDH Lease Transition

-HDOTA has explored many options for keeping the airfield open, however none have proved viable.
+Over the years, HDOTA has explored many options for keeping the airfield open, however none have proved viable yet.
 Dillingham Airfield is the only airport in the HDOTA system that is not owned by the State.
-It is in the best interest of the State to transfer the airfield back to the military to manage and maintain, based on several factors.
 The current short-term lease does not allow HDOTA to comply with federal grant requirements and contains conditions that expose HDOTA to the risk of losing federal funds.
-In addition, water system issues, uncertainty of the lease, and lack of authority over the facility all mean that HDOTA is not able to guarantee the long-term operation of the airfield.
-To continue the agreement at HDH could put HDOTA at risk for loss of additional financial resources and grants in the airports system from the Federal Aviation Administration (FAA).
-Finally, HDOTA subsidizes about a million dollars a year for the operation and maintenance at the airfield, costs that unfairly must be paid by users of other airports in the state.
+In addition, water system issues, uncertainty of the lease, and lack of authority over the facility all mean that HDOTA cannot guarantee the long-term operation of the airfield.
+Furthermore, HDOTA subsidizes about a million dollars a year for the operation and maintenance at the airfield, costs that unfairly must be paid by users of other airports in the state.

-HDOTA appreciates the support of the U.S. Army and the FAA as we work toward a smooth transition of the facility’s management.
+HDOTA appreciates the support of the U.S. Army and the FAA whether the parties ultimately identify viable solutions or whether we ultimately work toward a smooth transition of the facility’s management.

 Public documents and additional information on the lease transition are disclosed and available in below links: